fromothers/www.maxhallinan.com/posts/_drafts/2017-12-27-p2p-availability.md

 resilient hosts, e.g. a VPS.
 Inevitably, the availability of data will be decided to some degree by patterns of selective downloading and hosting.
+Some data will be selected because it is the easiest to access, just as I have often
 Some people will simply select the data that is the easiest to acccess, just as I have often chosen to pirate movies that mildly interest me because those movies are the fastest downloads.